haveariceday/storybook/docs/contribute/new-snippets.md

 ## Submit your contribution

 Finally, commit, push and open a pull request in the Storybook monorepo.
 Add a clear description of the work you've done, and one of the maintainers will guide you through the merge process.
+To write a good commit message, the title shall be capitalized, and the body description should be less than 80 characters length.
+Make sure that the content of the message to be direct and avoid filler words.